paradox18-debug/paradox18-debug/README.md

 or share your experiences from student or professional life — I would love to learn from you 😊

 ### 😄 Fun Fact
-● My guilty pleasure is watching ** long thriller-based web series** on online platforms…
+● My guilty pleasure is watching **Long thriller-based web series** on online platforms…
 and then regretting it later...😂

 ## 🌐 Socials: